verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

     The width of each channel.
 The minimum is one track per channel. io channels are io_rat * maximum in interior tracks wide.
 The channel distributions read from the architecture file are scaled by a constant factor.

 A ``switches`` tag contains all the switches and its information within the FPGA.
-It should be noted that for values such as capacitance, Tdel, and sizing info have a decimal precision of 30.
+It should be noted that for values such as capacitance, Tdel, and sizing info all have high precision.
 This ensures a more accurate calculation when reading in the routing resource graph.
 Each ``switches`` tag has the following subtags:

 * ``switch``